 "Forget the snipers and come here!"

 Megatron beckoned the Seeker to stand beside him and Starscream obediently complied.
-He stopped when a laser beam passed very close to his head, but resumed his walk when the silver warlord glared at him.
+He stopped when a laser beam passed very close to his helm, but resumed his walk when the silver warlord glared at him.
 Megatron didn't like cowards, he knew very well, and didn't want to be considered as such by his leader.
-He stopped beside Megatron, briefly admiring the imposing stature of the warlord.
+He stopped beside Megatron, briefly admiring his imposing stature.

-"How long have you been at the Academy, Starscream?" asked Megatron.
-His voice was not melodious, but it was filled with an undeniable authority.
+"How long have you been at the Academy, Starscream?"
+Megatron asked.
+His voice was nothing melodious, but it was filled with an undeniable authority.

 "Two vorns, and 332 orns, my lord," he timidly replied.

-"Then it's time for you to learn an important lesson," said Megatron.
-Starscream started when the mech's fusion canon powered on and blasted the wall of the next building.
+Starscream shuddered when the mech's fusion cannon powered on and blasted the wall of the next building.
 He heard screams from the inside, and then saw two mechs - certainly Autobots - jumping out of a breech and running for escape.
-One didn't go very far, and exploded in tiny pieces when Megatron hit him with a fusion blast.
-Starscream watched the scene, horrified; that was the first time he witnessed an act of war, where the life of a Cybertronian creature was cut short in a brutal way.
+One of them didn't go very far, and exploded into tiny pieces when Megatron hit him with a fusion blast.
+Starscream watched the scene, horrified; that was the first time he witnessed an act of war, in which the life of a Cybertronian creature was cut short in a brutal way.

 Megatron turned to him, then pointed at the escaping robot.
 "Kill him," he calmly ordered.

 "But...
 I... can't...
-I-" stuttered the flyer, falling in a deep panic at the thought of what was asked to him.
+I-" the flier stuttered, falling into a deep panic at the thought of what was asked of him.

-"I said kill him!" roared Megatron, seizing Starscream's hand and installing by force the riffle he wore at his belt, "That's an order, soldier!"
+"I said kill him!"
+Megatron roared, seizing Starscream's hand and placing by force the rifle he wore on his belt, "That's an order, soldier!"

 The riffle shakily pointed at the retreating back.

 "I can't...
-I can't do that!" whined Starscream, trying to withdraw his hand to no avail.
-Megatron's grip on the riffle and his hand was too strong to free himself.
+I can't do that!"
+Starscream whined, trying to withdraw his hand, to no avail.
+Megatron grabbed again his hand, and forced him to keep his aim.

-Megatron's words only increased Starscream's panic and he struggled against Megatron to get free.
-The Decepticon Commander, having some difficulties in keeping his hold on the flyer eventually shifted behind him.
-One of his arms gripped Starscream's hand and forced him to hold up the riffle while his other arm snaked around Starscream's free arm and torso, immobilizing him.
+Megatron's words only increased Starscream's panic and he struggled against the warlord to get free.
+The Decepticon Commander, having some difficulties in keeping his hold on the flier eventually shifted behind him.
+His free arm snaked around Starscream's torso, pinning him against his own bulk.

 "I'm not giving you a choice, Starscream.
 It's him, or you!"

-"No please, don't make me do it!" cried the Seeker, energon tears blurring his optics.
+"No, please, don't make me do it!" the Seeker cried, energon blurring his optics.

-The fugitive Autobot, driven back to the ruins that blocked his escape, had turned around and was now aiming at them with his riffle.
+The fugitive Autobot, driven back to the ruins that blocked his escape, had turned around and was now aiming at them with his rifle.
 Starscream felt his spark jump with terror when he understood he could die.
-Megatron's hand set on his canopy, at the place where his spark was, increasing his terror.
+Megatron's hand rested on his canopy, at the place where his spark was, increasing his terror.

 "You see, Starscream...
-If you don't kill him, he will shoot, aiming at your spark.
+If you do not kill him, he will shoot, aiming at your spark.
 My hand will be shattered, but even worse, your spark will be extinguished.
 You will die, Starscream!" he heard Megatron whispering in his audio.

-"At last," sighed the warlord, "But it's not finished."
+"At last," the warlord sighed.
+"But it's not finished."

-Fear and pain, it's what he saw: the fear and pain he had caused.
-And disturbingly, he could see also himself, struggling in Megatron's grip, reflected in the blue of his optics.
+Fear and pain, it was what he saw: the fear and pain he had caused.
+And disturbingly, he could see also himself, struggling in Megatron's grip, reflected in the blue optics.

 "I see... me... and you...
 Fear...
 Pain..."

 Megatron's fingers slipped in the palm of Starscream, then set on the trigger.
-The flyer let out a horrified choke when the weapon powered once again and the beam entered the wound on the chest of the Autobot.
-The glow in the blue optics died, and the head of the soldier shifted aside.
-A last shake and then the body was still.
+The flier let out a horrified choke when the weapon powered once again, and the beam entered the wound on the chest of the Autobot.
+The glow in the blue optics flickered and then died, and the head of the soldier shifted aside.
+A last shake, and then the body was still.

 "Oh, Primus!
 He's...
-He's dead!" cried Starscream, his legs almost giving way under him.
+He's terminated!"
+Starscream cried, his legs almost giving way under him.

 "Tell me what you see..."
 Megatron whispered, his lips almost brushing his audio receptors.

-"Tell me what you see!" growled the warlord, shaking the trembling frame.
+"Tell me what you see!" the warlord growled, shaking the trembling frame.

 Panicked at the idea that Megatron could take on him if he didn't reply, Starscream did his best to clear his mind.
-"I saw... the reflection of you... and me... in his optics."
+"I see... the reflection of you... and me... in his optics."

 "Ye...
 Yes, Megatron!" he stuttered.

-"Perfect, Starscream, you're now a Decepticon!
-You're not weak, the others are.
-You fear nothing: the others fear you.
-You won't be killed like your creator, you will kill the ones who assassinated him!" declared Megatron, cheerfully patting the flyer's shoulders.
+"Perfect, Starscream, you are now a Decepticon!
+You are not weak; the others are.
+You fear nothing; the others fear you.
+You won't be killed like your creator; you will kill the ones who assassinated him!"
+Megatron declaimed, cheerfully patting the flier's shoulders.
 "Come with me to Sector 8; we have an Autobot Headquarters to bring down!"

-"At your command, Megatron!" answered Starscream, briefly peeping at the dead optics of the Autobot.
+"At your command, Megatron!"
+Starscream answered, casting a last look at the dead optics of the Autobot.
 This time fear did not agitate his spark.
-Instead he felt the warmth of relief and security.
+Instead, he felt the warmth of relief and security.
 He was not weak anymore.

-Starscream searched his data bank for a trace of guilt or remorse but couldn't find any.
-He had been part of so many battles and he had sent to oblivion countless Autobots, but couldn't feel the slightest regret about what he had done in war.
-He didn't even hold it against Megatron for transforming him into a murderer; he would have died if the warlord hadn't changed the naive and weak scientist he was into one of the fiercest Decepticon warriors.
+Starscream searched his database for a trace of guilt or remorse, but could not find any.
+He had taken part in too many battles, had sent to oblivion too many Autobots, to feel any regret about what he had done that day.
+He didn't even hold it against Megatron for transforming him into a murderer; he would have died if the warlord hadn't changed the naive and weak scientist in one of the fiercest Decepticon warriors.

-A few days after that "initiation" raid, Starscream was surprised to see the Supreme Commander of the Decepticons waiting for him at the exit of the repair bay where his new talents in battle had sent him.
+A few days after that "initiation" raid, Starscream was surprised to see the Supreme Commander waiting for him at the exit of the repair bay, where his new talents in battle had sent him.
 Megatron congratulated him out loud, so that all the Decepticons passing by could hear him, and made no reproach about his first hesitation with the killing shot.
-Not far from them one of his most trusted lieutenants, Soundwave, was waiting, impassive and cold.
-Starscream tried to forget this disturbing presence to focus on what the exalted Megatron had to say and obediently followed him when he was pressed to accompany him to his office.
+Not far from them, Soundwave - one of his most trusted lieutenants – was waiting, impassive and cold.
+Starscream tried to forget this disturbing presence to focus on what the exalted Megatron had to say.
+He obediently followed him when he was pressed to accompany him to his office.
 Megatron seemed extremely satisfied with his behavior on the battlefield, and wanted to continue his "training" by himself.
-Starscream, so thrilled at the idea that the "Great Warrior Megatron" granting him so much importance, didn't even tried to argue, much less refuse.
+Starscream, so thrilled at the idea that the "Great Warrior Megatron" granted him so much importance, never thought to argue, let alone refuse.

-Indeed, Megatron wasn't giving his time sparingly; Starscream was constantly at his side, ready for a sparing session (Megatron taught him the handling of various weapons; from riffles to swords, including more antique weapons) or for listening to Decepticon philosophy.
+Indeed, Megatron wasn't giving his time sparingly; Starscream was constantly at his side, ready for a sparring session.
+Megatron taught him the handling of various weapons; from riffles to swords, including more antique weapons.
+It sometimes happened to Megatron to give him a philosophy course, or to initiate him to poetry.
 He also taught him the art of deception, another core value of a true Decepticon.
-Megatron always had opposition in his ranks and was used to getting rid of them discretely, or more openly if the situation required an example.
+Megatron had always encountered opposition in his ranks and was used to getting rid of them discretely, or publicly, if it was necessary to make an example.
 He showed him the skills needed to mislead his prey, to strike and to assassinate with no mistakes.
 He quickly put Starscream to use in this: the Seeker became his secret executioner, along with Soundwave.

-Megatron was casually seated on his impressive throne, a smug expression on his face that didn't even bother Starscream.
-For a long time now, he had decided that Megatron's features bore nothing but power, aristocracy and an incredible charisma.
+Megatron was casually sitting on his impressive throne, a smug expression on his face that didn't even bother Starscream.
+For a long time now, he had decided that Megatron's features bore nothing but strength, power, aristocracy and an incredible charisma.

-"I see that you are fully repaired and operational," purred the silver warlord.
+"I see that you are fully repaired and operational," the silver warlord purred.
 "Come closer, Starscream."